-Understanding Flash Video
+Understanding Video for Flash

 Before you start working with video, consider what video quality you need, what video format to use, what size can accommodate your layout, and how it will be integrated with the rest of your Flash project.
 The two ways in which you can use video in Flash is (1) to embed the video, or (2) to play the video from an external file.
-Embedding video requires that the video be in FLV format; playing from an external file requires that the video be in FLV or F4V format.
+Embedding video requires that the video be in FLV format, an older format that is no longer supported in Adobe Media Encoder.
+Playing from an external file requires that the video be encoded in the H.264 codec.

-• Note: Repeating stream sounds is not recommended, because frames are added to the file and the file size is increased by the number of times the sound is repeated.
-You can also apply effects to the sound file.
-When you embed a video, it increases the size of the final SWF file that you publish.
+When you embed a video, it increases the size of the final published file.
 The embedded video appears on the Timeline and can be synchronized with other Flash elements.

-When you play external video, the final SWF remains small because the video is kept separate from the Flash document.
-Playback of external video depends on a video-playback component, which you can configure, and an optional skin, which provides the look and feel and functionality of the playback controls.
+When you play external video, the final project remains small because the video is kept separate from the published document.
+Playback of external video depends on a video playback component, which you can configure, and an optional skin, which provides the look and feel and functionality of the playback controls.